 Concluding Best Soccer Cleats for Defenders

 As we read through this article we can notice that I have mentioned in every cleat the word “comfort” and “chooses”.
 This is because each player will feel comfortable only with a certain type of cleat, different than others.
 I am a one who says that a cleat does not make a player have a better performance, although it may trigger a psychological aspect of the game.
 Every athlete knows that success in sports has a lot of psychology involved.
 There’s a great phrase by Deion Sanders (former NFL player) “feel good, look good, play good”.
-That phrase may show how important it is to have a right cleat that fits you well.
-One aspect that I want to point out as well is the fact that there are mainly two brands represented in this article, Adidas and Nike.
+That phrase may show how important it is to have the right cleat that fits you well.
+One aspect that I want to point out as well as the fact that there are mainly two brands represented in this article, Adidas and Nike.
 Have you ever wondered why?
 We have to remember Adidas and Nike have been around the soccer much longer than New Balance, Puma, and other brands.
 This doesn’t mean that other brands are not good.
-As a matter of fact they are just as good, we can see it in how competitive the market is.
+As a matter of fact, they are just as good, we can see it in how competitive the market is.
 However, Adidas and Nike have an advantage due to their marketing, which usually captivates the attention of most players.
 Although Nike and Adidas may be seen as “better cleats”, there is no “better cleat” than the other.
 I believe that choice is going to vary as we go on and ask players what type of cleat they prefer.
-Would that player choose a lightweight feel and less protections, or more protection and more feel on the ball, or he wants a lightweight cleat that protects but does not have the same touch on the ball?
+Would that player choose a lightweight feel and fewer protections, or more protection and more feel on the ball, or he wants a lightweight cleat that protects but does not have the same touch on the ball?
 These are some of the facts we have to keep in mind while choosing our next best soccer cleats for defenders.